Routine Immunization Schedules

 Influenza (Flu)

-* = Tdap vaccine is available for adults who are due for a tetanus booster and have not previously received a pertussis-containing vaccine in adulthood and pregnant women in every pregnancy optimally between 27 and 32 weeks gestation.
+* = Tdap vaccine is available for adults who are due for their tetanus booster and pregnant individuals in every pregnancy optimally between 27 and 32 weeks gestation.